Pier on Lake Tahoe

 Tahoe Lakefront Home

-That property, like many lakefront sales, closed for cash last year.
+That property, like many lakefront sales, closed for cash.
 But a seller who accepts a financed offer for a lakefront home will be subject to an appraisal, and appraisers take an unemotional view of a property.
 Intangibles like the hand hewn beams that grace a property like Julia Morgan’s Bow Bay, or the rays of the setting sun from the end of a pier near Madden Creek on the Westshore, won’t necessarily boost the bottom line on an appraisal.

 Appraisers will consider the slope of the lot and whether a pier is deep water or shallow.
 That also becomes important in drought years, because a deep-water pier means you’ll be more likely to still be able to pull your boat up to onboard guests.

-A shallow pier might add $500,000 to the value of a lakefront home, and a deep-water would add more.
+A shallow pier might add $500,000 to the value of a lakefront home, and a deep-water would add significantly more.
 Throw in a lift with buoys, and the value of the lakefront home might appraise for $1.5 million more than a pier-less neighboring home.

 Lake Tahoe Boat House